Sales management – important for a business’ success in any

 - Divide the number of leads by the number of closed sales.

 - The answer obtained needs to be turned into a percentage out of one hundred to estimate just how many leads your business will need to make and close the sales.

-Example: Your business generated 400 leads last month.
+For instance, your business generated 400 leads last month.
 It resulted in 27 sales.
 Now you divide the sales you made by the leads generated.
 Further, the number obtained is then multiplied by 100.
 The answer comes to 6.75%.
-This tells you that your lead conversion rate is 6.75%
+This tells you that your lead conversion rate is 6.75%.

 All leads are not created equal.
 Once you have identified that your lead is not interested or seems promised to move ahead without your offering, you need to turn him lost.